 Will Staney is founder of recruiting strategy consultants @ProactiveTalent and co-founder of employer branding community @TalentBrandOrg.
 In a previous life, he was in charge of recruiting at Glassdoor, and has also worked at SAP and VMware.
 Will tweets about sourcing, candidate engagement, and industry news.

-A founding partner of Recruitment Training Group, Ian Knowlson has more than 30 years’ experience in the recruitment and talent acquisition field.
-He uses neuro linguistic programming and psychology in his approach to hiring and selling.
-Ian tweets about topics such as AI, blockchain, recruitment tech, and leadership.
+Ian Knowlson is a training, leadership, sales, and recruitment expert.
+He runs the @SellingSuccess1 corporate and relationship sales training company and associated website.
+Ian tweets about topics such as AI, blockchain, recruitment tech, and leadership, and blogs about topics such as the future of recruitment.
 He also enjoys a spot of golf and is a big supporter of Liverpool FC (an English soccer club successful in the 1980s).

 Irina Shamaeva is a partner and chief sourcer at executive search firm Brain Gain Recruiting, as well as founder of the People Sourcing Certification Program.
 Irina has a background in bio-tech companies, especially in the San Francisco Bay area.
 Her tweets focus on sourcing best practices and news, as well as using Boolean Search in recruiting.